 - Virus: A malicious software program installed without the user's knowledge that replicates itself.
 It can sometimes spread to other computers via email programs and can corrupt or delete data and information on the computer's hard drive.

 - Worm: A standalone program that copies and spreads itself over a computer network.
 It does not have to attach itself to a software program to damage and replicate itself without human interference.
 Once in a computer system, it can perform malicious acts.

 The total amount of time a business process can be inoperable before it adversely affects an organization's mission.

 The response to a disaster declaration that activates the organization's recovery.
-It involves the relocation of equipment and personnel to alternate sites, which allows the Business Continuity Plan to be fully implemented to maintain minimum service levels for each essential business process.
+It involves relocating equipment and personnel to alternate sites, which allows the business continuity plan to be fully implemented to maintain minimum service levels for each essential business process.

-The activities that allow an organization to continue functioning after a critical event or disaster.
-It involves short-term Planning, day-to-day activities, or delivery of a Business Process or IT Service Management Process.
-It is the lowest of three levels of planning and delivery, which also includes Strategic and Tactical.
+The activities allowing an organization to continue functioning after a critical event or disaster.
+It involves short-term planning, day-to-day activities, or delivery of a business process or IT service management process.
+It is the lowest of three levels of planning and delivery, which also include strategic and tactical.

 The length of time a business function, service, process, or system is interrupted or inaccessible and impacts the organization's ability to achieve its objectives.

 Proactive steps put in place to minimize the effects of disruption.
 These activities assist the organization in responding to or supporting recovery after a disruption.
 It is also referred to as preparedness.